ratanparai/blog-sources/_posts/2019-11-27-part-1-mvc-application.md

 ### Create solution file

 A solution is a structure for organizing projects in Visual Studio.
 Solution file itself doesn't do anything special.
 Although, you can build, run and deploy `.NET Core` application without the solution file, but having one make your projects much organized and easy to maintain.
-Although, we will only have one project at the beginning of this tutorial series, we will create and add more projects to the solution as we progress.
+We will only have one project at the beginning of this tutorial series, we will create and add more projects to the solution as we progress.

 ```bash
 dotnet new sln